Genevieve (film): Box office

+Genevieve became the second-most popular film at the British box office in 1953.
+Cornelius later claimed, "The secret of the success of Genevieve was the fact that it was a non-topical, timeless kind of story.
+People went to see it three, four and five times.
+You see, basically, people are just interested in people."

 The film was released in the US by Universal.
 According to one report in Variety the film grossed $560,000 in the US.
 Other accounts in the same magazine give this figure as $450,000 or $400,000 of which $338,000 was returned to Britain.
 Nonetheless, John Davis placed an advertisement in the New York Times where he accused American distributors of putting films such as Genevieve, Simba, The Purple Plain and The Cruel Sea in art house cinemas instead of mainstream cinemas.

 According to the National Film Finance Corporation, the film made a comfortable profit.
+A 1957 article put the film's profit then at £500,000.
+Adler said the film went into profit within a month and "my children went to college on Genevieve."

+The movie was reissued on a double bill with Doctor in the House that was called "the greatest reissue double bill of all time."

 Genevieve initiated a cycle of other comedies from the Rank Organisation.
+It helped turn the lead actors into film stars, particularly More.
+Dinah Sheridan retired shortly afterwards because she married John Davis, chairman of Rank.

+Michael Balcon called Genevieve "perhaps the most successful British comedy film ever made— written by an Ealing man and directed by another, but, alas, not at Ealing!"

 Awards and nominations

 It's a Mad, Mad, Mad, Mad World

 According to the commentary on the Criterion edition of It's a Mad, Mad, Mad, Mad World, nearly a decade later Rose used Genevieve as the basis for the former, another automobile comedy, but on a larger scale and set in Scotland.
 He sent an outline to Stanley Kramer, who as luck would have it was ready to make a comedy after a string of intense dramas which had been critical successes but hadn't made money.
 Kramer agreed to buy the project provided they would change the setting to America.
 Rose agreed, and he and his wife Tania wrote the screenplay.
 Released in 1963, the film became the biggest box-office hit of Rose's career.